 Quality control: Your quality assurance practices will have more integrity, ensuring continuity of care for patients by qualified and board-certified physicians.

-Cost containment: Adjusting your workflow to eliminate high-cost activities while streamlining operations will reflect in your spend.
+Cost containment: Adjusting your workflow to eliminate high-cost activities while streamlining operations will reflect in your spending.

 Greater profitability by service line: Each operating unit within your organization will see an increase in its bottom line.

 Provider relations: Levels of service will improve, which will lead to more effective operations.

 As we’ve discussed, workforce optimization is the practice of identifying opportunities for improvement to your staffing practices.
 Strategies like the use of contingent staffing have several benefits to this approach, such as: